lordnull/dice.js/README.md

     console.log(+res);
     console.log(dice.stringify(res));

 The res is a number that can be used like any other.
-It has the operations attached which can be examined to determine how the total was achieved (thus why it is coerced into a primitive when logged above).
+It has operations attached which allow it to be examined to determine how the total was achieved (thus why it is coerced into a primitive when logged above).
 The easiest way to analyze it is to have dice.js stringify it.

-The diceString uses a simple-ish syntax to specify what dice to roll, how to roll them, and the sum of the rolls:
+The `diceString` uses a simple-ish syntax to specify what dice to roll, how to roll them, and the sum of the rolls:

     diceRoll [operation diceRoll [...]]